 - Nuckolls, C. (2014). "'The Walking Dead' as Conservative Cultural Critique".
 In Journal for Cultural and Religious theory (pp. 102-110).

 - Nuckolls, C. (2013).
 Matricide and the Origins of Social Order in the Athenian Polis and a South Indian Fishing Village.
 In Andrew Baker, Selina Doran, & Mary O'Grady (Eds.), What is the Problem with Revenge? (pp. 18 pages).
 Oxford: ID-NET.

 - Nuckolls, C. (2013).
 Hierophantic Crisis and Forgiveness In a South Indian Fishing Village.
-Forgiveness: An Interdisciplinary Dialogue, 12 pages.
+In Heather Levy and Tuğba Sevinç Yücel (Ed.), Forgiveness: An Interdisciplinary Dialogue (pp. 12 pages).
+Oxford: Interdiscplinary Net.

 - Nuckolls, C. (2012).
-Apocalyptic Fantasy as Reparation: From Weber to Klein in the Analysis of World Destruction: Apocalypse: Imagining the End.
+Apocalyptic Fantasy as Reparation: From Weber to Klein in the Analysis of World Destruction.
+In Mathias Fuchs (Ed.), Apocalypse: Imagining the End (pp. 1-21).
 Oxford: ID-Net Press.

 - Nuckolls, C. (2012).
 The Domestication of Vengeance in Ancient Greece and South India.
 Revenge, 15 pages.

 - Nuckolls, C. (2011).
-Hierophantic Crisis and the Absence of Forgivness in a South Indian Village.
-Forgiveness: An Interdisciplinary Dialogue, 50-68.
+Hierophantic Crisis and the Absence of Forgivness in a South Indian Village: Forgiveness: An Interdisciplinary Dialogue.
+Oxford: Inter-Disciplinary Press.